nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `findcc [pi/PERSON_INDEX] [ci/CONCERT_INDEX]`

 - The order of the keywords does not matter e.g. `findcc pi/1 ci/1` is equivalent to `findcc ci/1 pi/1`
-- At least one of the one of the 2 fields must be present
+- At least one of the 2 fields must be present

 Examples: